code-ultron/PortfolioOptimization/README.md

 ## How to Use

 1. First run the python app.py to run the Flask App
+2.

-2.Open second terminal to and run python request.py to send the POST request to API hosted on local
+3. Open the second terminal and run python request.py to send the POST request to API hosted on the local

 ## Results